-They invite quieter team members into the conversation
+- Pull quieter people into the conversation

 🔄 Rapid-Fire Icebreakers for Fast-Paced Teams

-What’s your go-to Monday morning ritual?
+- What's your go-to Monday morning ritual?

-Which app do you open first in the morning (besides email)?
+- Which app do you open first in the morning (besides email)?

-What’s one emoji that sums up your week so far?
+- What's one emoji that sums up your week so far?

-If your inbox had a personality, what would it be?
+- If your inbox had a personality, what would it be?

-What's the last thing you "Googled for work"?
+- What's the last thing you "Googled for work"?

 💡 Best used in: morning stand-ups, sprint retros, async Slack threads